-With qualitative analysis the goal is to capture things that numbers cannot: the mind of the user.
-It is possible because users normally show how they feel when they use the app.
+The goal of qualitative data analysis is to capture things that numbers cannot: the way the user thinks.
+That’s possible because users normally show how he or she feels while using the app.
 This analysis can also help identify trends and ideas regarding who is using the app.

-It can be discovered using tools that observe user experience and how it can affect app performance.
-With this, it’s possible to identify what is important and how it works in the app and at the same time what it’s not.
+But how to do qualitative analysis?
+By using tools that observe user experience and how it can affect app performance.
+With them, it’s possible to identify what is important and how it works in the app — and what is not.

-For example, if the user just accesses your app one time and finishes the session early normal, it can be a signal that something spoiled their user experience.
-All of the data collected passes by a study to understand what it means to get results.
+For example, if the user just accesses your app one time and finishes the session early, it can be a signal that something spoiled their user experience.
+All of the data collected passes by a study to analyse what it means and get results.

-A smart way to understand what users are thinking about your app is a common strategy that you probably already know about: the feedback.
+One of the types of qualitative analysis is the feedback.
+It is useful to understand what users are thinking about your app and a common strategy that you probably already know.
 Users are more willing to talk about the brands they appreciate.

-But do you really think that just a general feedback from users is enough to analyze the experience for all of them?
-If you use only this information, your qualitative analysis will be weak.
+Of course, just a general feedback from users is not enough to analyze the experience for all of them.
+If this is your only tool to get this data, your results will probably be weak.

-It’s more useful create an open channel with all users, with this they will have the opportunity to be connected with the app and when they want to resolve any problem, everything will pass to you, it will not be necessary to wait for feedback.
+It’s more useful to create an open channel with all users, so they will have the opportunity to be connected with the app and when they want to solve any problem, everything will pass to you, it will not be necessary to wait for feedback.

-There are some tools that allows the user send screenshots of the app to explain the problem exactly, helping the responsible person of the app to resolve the situation.
+Among the qualitative analysis examples are tools that allow the user to send screenshots of the app to explain the problem exactly, helping the responsible person of the app to solve the situation.

-In conclusion, when developers are analysing KPI’s to understand the usability of the app, they can not be superficial and use just the feedback to define this data.
-It’s truly important to combine the qualitative analysis with the opinion of the user.
+When developers are analyzing KPI’s to understand the usability of the app, for example, they can not be superficial.
+It’s important to combine the qualitative analysis with the opinion of the user.

-With this, it is possible to see exactly what the app is for your user and, more than that, how they use that in your favour.
+With this, it is possible to see exactly what the app is for your user and, more than that, how to use this information in your favour.
 The feedback has to be a complement, while the qualitative analysis, a general panorama to improve the strategies of the app.

-It’s nice to remember the importance of ASO in this process because all the strategies and choices taken affects the way you do your optimization to be in the ranking and get downloads.
+It’s nice to remember the importance of ASO in this process because all the strategies and choices taken affect the way you do your optimization to be in the ranking and get downloads.